 Among the policy options, the “Work Matters” report identified stay-at-work/return-to-work (SAW/RTW) as a critical priority area.
 In response, SEED and CSG developed the “Stay-at-Work/Return-to-Work State Policy Toolkit” with input from state leaders, subject matter experts and local government representatives.
 The toolkit provides states with policy options, best practices and implementation strategies to increase retention of employees who become ill or injured.

 SEED’s work with NCSL has also included the development of additional tools and resources for state legislators, such as:

 - Disability Employment State Statute and Legislation Scan

 - Disability Employment Database

 - NCSL LegisBrief – State Policy Options for Employing People with Disabilities

-Some states also have policies that encourage or require their contractors to take steps to increase disability inclusion among their workforces as a condition of doing business with the state government.
-In many cases, these policies are akin to Section 503 of the Rehabilitation Act, which prohibits employers with federal contracts from discriminating against qualified applicants and employees with disabilities and requires affirmative steps to hire, retain and promote them.
-More information about such state-level policies can be found in EARN’s Advancing Economic Opportunities for Business Owners and Jobseekers with Disabilities: A Review of State and Municipal Government Contracting Procurement and Tax Incentive Programs for Disability-Owned Businesses.
+In addition to States as Model Employer initiatives, some states have policies that encourage or require their contractors to take steps to increase disability inclusion among their workforces as a condition of doing business with the state government.
+In many cases, these policies are akin to Section 503 of the Rehabilitation Act, which prohibits employers with federal contracts from discriminating against qualified applicants and employees with disabilities, and requires affirmative steps to recruit, hire, retain and promote them.
+More information about state employer tax incentives, such as tax credits for barrier removal and employment supports, as well as state financial incentives to establish stay-at-work/return-to-work programs, can be found on EARN’s Employer Financial Incentives page.